 - Eat after taking your insulin shot.

-- Eat a snack if your blood sugar is under 100 milligrams per deciliter before exercise or if you’re planning on doing more or more intense exercise than normal.
-Take a carbohydrate snack with you when exercising.
+- Eat a snack if your blood sugar is under 100 milligrams per deciliter before exercise or if you’re planning on doing more exercise than normal.
+Keep a carbohydrate snack with you when exercising.
 Talk to your dietitian about the best things to eat before exercise.

 - Be cautious when drinking alcohol.
-Talk to your doctor about what’s best.
+Talk to your doctor about safe levels of consumption.

 - Be cautious after vigorous exercise, as it can lower blood sugar for hours after the workout.